-- Meanwhile, outside of the accessibility community, there are still a lot of people who have barely heard of accessibility, or worse, don’t even know what it is (no joke, you’d be shocked at comments I’ve heard).
+- Meanwhile, outside of the accessibility community, there are still a lot of people who’ve barely heard of accessibility, or worse, don’t even know what it is (no joke, you’d be shocked at comments I’ve heard).

 See the relationship?
 Silence and hesitant or ineffective promotional methods all lead to a lack of awareness in the target audience.
 Clearly, we need to do a better job of communicating, selling, and marketing accessibility to the masses.

-We especially need to do a better job of conveying the Return on Investment (ROI) potential of accessibility because, for better or worse, many human beings want to know what’s in it for them.
-This is especially true of the executives and directors at organizations, big and small (you know, the people who are ultimately responsible for deciding whether accessibility will become a priority within their organization).
+We especially need to do a better job of conveying the Return on Investment (ROI) potential of accessibility because, for better or worse, many people want to know what’s in it for them.
+This is especially true of the executives and directors at organizations, big and small — you know, the people who are ultimately responsible for deciding whether accessibility will become a priority within their orgs.
 Every decision they make is driven by ROI.

 Marketing directors in particular face incredible ROI pressure, and they also happen to be the people in charge of an array of digital experiences within their organizations.
 If we want them to start building accessibility into all the digital experiences they manage, then we need to start speaking their language.
 It’s not crass, it’s practical.

 That said, as someone with an extensive marketing background, I can tell you marketing is about more than just ROI.
 It’s also about psychology and persuasion, which brings me to #2…

 2) We need less stick and more carrot.

 There’s a third theme I’ve noticed in my accessibility conversations, and this one saddens me: